-Kurt Struckmeyer is a writer, theologian, and founder of the Mustard Seed School of Theology.
+Kurt Struckmeyer is an artist, writer, theologian, and founder of the Mustard Seed School of Theology.

 The first of these three books—A Conspiracy of Love: Following Jesus in a Postmodern World—was released in February 2016.
 The second—An Unorthodox Faith: a New Reformation for a Postmodern World—was released in February 2017.
-The third—People of the Way: Passion and Resistance in a Postmodern World—will be available early in 2018.
+The third—People of the Way: Passion and Resistance in a Postmodern World—was released in April 2023.

 These books are for a new generation of people who seek to follow the Way of Jesus, describing a new way of being Christian, a new kind of theology and ethics, and a new path for an engaged community of followers.
 Yet, in reality, they represent nothing new at all.
 These books simply describe the radical way of Jesus that has always been at the heart of Christianity.

 A Conspiracy of Love

 A “conspiracy of love” is Kurt’s new metaphor for Jesus’ term “the kingdom of God.”
 It combines Brian McLaren’s contemporary metaphors of the dream of God (the vision), the revolution of God (the activity), and the network of God (the people).
 The “conspiracy of love” is the subversive activity of a people focused on Jesus’ vision of a better world—a world governed by love and compassion for people at the bottom and margins of society—and who invest their lives in seeing a just and peaceful society become a reality one small step at a time.

 Here is the description of the book on the back cover:

 Before there were worshipers of Jesus, there were followers of Jesus.
 Before there were organized churches with creeds and doctrines, there were small communities of love, equality, and sharing dedicated to the practice of Jesus’ teachings and committed to a wholly new way of living.